 Interest Rate Risk is the potential for interest rates to be different than expected.
 For public plans, short term fluctuations in interest rates have little or no effect as the system's liability is usually measured based on the expected return on assets.
 Longer-term trends in interest rates however can have a powerful effect.
 The chart that follows shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
 As interest rates have declined, plans face a choice: maintain the same level of risk and reduce the expected rate of return; maintain the same expected rate of return and take on more investment risk; or some combination of the two strategies.
-The System has reduced their discount rate from 8.25% to 7.00% over the period shown, which has reduced this risk premium some, but the decline in the 10-year Treasury has been greater than the discount rate reduction.
-This results in the risk premium for the System increasing over the period shown, from 3.14% in 2006 to 5.48% in 2021, which indicates more exposure to interest rate risk now than at the beginning of the period.
+The System has reduced its discount rate from 8.25% to 6.95% over the period shown, which has reduced this risk premium some, but the decline in the 10-year Treasury has been greater than the discount rate reduction.
+This results in the risk premium for the System increasing over the period shown, from 3.15% in 2007 to a maximum of 6.52% in 2020 and reducing to 3.81% in 2022, which indicates more exposure to interest rate risk now than at the beginning of the period.